WrittenbyTiana/Skilharvest-Student-Demographic-Analysis/README.md

 - **Google Form:** Utilized for data collection, gathering demographic information from the student population.

+- **Goole Sheets:** For compiling the data generated from the form.

 - **Power Query:** Employed for data cleaning processes, ensuring the collected data is standardized and ready for analysis.

 - **Power BI:** Used for data visualization, enabling the creation of insightful charts and visual representations of the demographic analysis results.